adamsoutar/SuperBAS/README.md

 If you're looking for full examples like FizzBuzz, see [/BasicCode](https://github.com/adamsoutar/SuperBAS/blob/master/BasicCode/FizzBuzz.sbas).

 Watch out though, it's a little full of test scripts in there.

+## Don't like writing in Notepad?

+Syntax highlighting is available [here](https://github.com/adamsoutar/vscode-language-superbas) for the [VS Code](https://code.visualstudio.com/) editor